Skip to content

 12. Climate risks assessment available?

-The company has completed a climate risk assessment in its 2022 CDP Climate Change questionnaire.
+The company has completed a climate risks assessment in its 2023 CDP Climate Change questionnaire, and also includes climate risk details in its own reporting.
 However, the information reported is not externally verified.

 • Landbank, maps and traceability Landbank, maps and traceability